Undergraduate law degree changes

 3. Can current students still graduate with an Honours course grade?

 Yes, on completion of your LLB you will still be eligible to be awarded an Honours course grade in classes H1, HIIA, HIIB or HIII, based on your Honours Weighted Average mark for Monash law units.

-LLB students do not need to complete LAW5207 Honours Thesis to be awarded an Honours course grade.
+LLB students do not need to complete LAW4327 Honours Thesis to be awarded an Honours course grade.
 However, for students completing it, their marks for this unit will continue to attract an additional 20% weighting (across 12 credit points) in the calculation of an Honours Weighted Average mark for the pre 2015 students only, students enrolled from 2015 this unit DOES NOT carry the 20% bonus.

 Students will also be able to ascertain where they were placed in the Order of Merit for their annual cohort, ranked by their Honours Weighted Average mark for Monash law units.
 This information is available in March, the year after the student has completed their course.
 As of 2016 there will be some adjustments to the calculation of the Honours Course Grade.
 This will allow greater transparency and comparability.